HypothesisWorks/hypothesis/docs/examples.rst

 This is a collection of examples of how to use Hypothesis in interesting ways.
 It's small for now but will grow over time.

+All of these examples are designed to be run under py.test (nose should probably work too).

 ----------------------------------
 How not to sort by a partial order
 ----------------------------------